 On the other hand, my returns so far are not too great, although this should change if I invest in more invoices with a wider range of interest rates.

-Some other things (non p2p)
+Some other things (non-p2p)

 It’s been more than a month since I got back to work and I’m still not used to it.
-While I did feel the need for some work activity (weird, right?), I kind of resent going to work everyday and having a regular schedule.
+While I did feel the need for some work activity (weird, right?), I kind of resent going to work every day and having a regular schedule.
 It seems that having a 6 months vacation can seriously affect your work even after it’s finished.

 So, not knowing how to fix this, I decided I should change jobs.
 Same domain, different role, different people, different projects.
 Maybe it’ll be more interesting.
 And the pay is 20% higher, so I’ll be able to get back on track faster after my 6 months spending spree with no income.

-This lead me to some serious questions about myself.
+This leads me to some serious questions about myself.
 I’m not interested in FIRE (especially in the retire early part) but I would like to have a big enough safety cushion that would allow me to daydream until I find out what I want to do.
 I’m still very far from financial independence, but it’s a goal I’ll try to reach, through both active and passive income.

 I like what I’m doing at work.
 The things I do are mentally challenging and I have enough freedom to pursue whatever solution, as long as it solves a problem.
-And still I struggle with going back into the day to day routine.
-I assume it’s just post vacation depression (if such a thing exists) and it will pass at some point.
+And still, I struggle with going back into the day to day routine.
+I assume it’s just post-vacation depression (if such a thing exists) and it will pass at some point.
 But what do you do in the meantime?
 How do you cope with lack of motivation at work?